VenissaCarolQuadros/CanHap501/project/Iteration2.md

         return fEE;
     }

 While the implementation of the forces themselves was fairly straightforward it took much longer to tweak the positions and the force values so that the effect felt as desired.
-The challenges in tuning the position and the force values were further exacerbated by Haply's varied behaviour over its workspace.
+The challenges involved in tuning the position and the force values were further exacerbated by Haply's varied behaviour over its workspace.

 <video height="100%" controls>
   <source src="../assets/images/project/iteration2/pagination.mp4" type="video/mp4">